jacksonh1/slim_conservation_orthogroup_generation/README.md

 ```
 In this way, you can run the pipeline for any number of genes in a script as is shown is example 2 and example 3 <br>

-### useful scripts: `./src/local_scripts/`
+## useful scripts: `./src/local_scripts/`

-- `map_uniprotid.py`: maps uniprot ids to orthoDB gene ids in an input table. <br>
-    - outputs a new table with the orthoDB gene ids added as a new column
+There are a few scripts in the `./src/local_scripts/` directory that are useful for running the pipeline in different scenarios or provide some other common use.
+They are explained below: <br>

 - `odb_group_pipeline.py`: the main pipeline. (described above) <br>
-- `pipeline_all_ids_in_species_CLI_version.py`: runs the pipeline for all of the proteins in an organism (in the orthoDB) at different phylogenetic levels.
+- `pipeline_all_genes_in_species.py`: runs the pipeline for all of the proteins in an organism (in the orthoDB) at different phylogenetic levels.
 The levels are "Eukaryota", "Mammalia", "Metazoa", "Tetrapoda", and "Vertebrata".
 But you can easily change this in the script if you wanted.
+The levels are currently hard coded but that could easily be changed. <br>
+- `pipeline_input_table.py`: Runs the pipeline for all of the proteins in a table that has a column of uniprot ids or odb gene ids.
+The pipeline is run for each unique gene.
+This is useful if you want to create a starting point for conservation analysis for just a specific set of genes (can be from different organisms as well).<br>
-- `create_filemap.py`: not really used currently. creates a json file that maps the odb_gene_ids to the generated files.
-This is useful if you are running the pipeline on a lot of genes and you want to keep track of the files. <br>
+- `create_filemap.py`: Intended to be run after the pipeline.
+It creates a json file that maps the odb_gene_ids to the generated files.
+This is useful if you are running the pipeline on a lot of genes and you want to keep track of the files.
+This also creates a "database key" for use in the [motif conservation pipeline](https://github.com/jacksonh1/motif_conservation_in_IDRs)<br>
+- `map_uniprotid.py`: maps uniprot ids to orthoDB gene ids in an input table. <br>
+    - outputs a new table with the orthoDB gene ids added as a new column

 For any of the above, you can run `python <script_name>.py --help` to see the help message. <br>
 For easy access to the scripts, you can add the `./src/local_scripts/` directory to your PATH. <br>